Oscillating dynamical friction on galactic bars by trapped dark matter: Distribution function of Hernquist halo

 where $\vg = \sqrt{G M /\rs}$, and $\mathcal{E} = - E/\vg^2$ is the dimensionless binding energy.
 We draw initial condition for the test particles by first sampling the energy from the differential energy distribution \citep{binney2008galactic}

 where $g(E)$ is the density of states (i.e. phase-space volume per unit energy)

 We then choose the initial radius $r$ at fixed $E$ from the distribution

 With $E$ and $r$, the initial speed $v = \sqrt{2\left[E-\Phi(r)\right]}$ is determined.
-Finally, we pick angles randomly over a sphere in configuration space (i.e. spherical) and in velocity space (i.e. isotropic).
-We confirmed that the density and anisotropy distribution of test particles constructed in this manner are unaltered after $10 \Gyr$ of iteration without perturbation by the bar.
+Finally, we pick angles randomly over a sphere in position space (i.e. spherical) and in velocity space (i.e. isotropic).
+We confirmed that the density and anisotropy distribution of test particles constructed in this manner are unaltered after $10 \Gyr$ of iteration without the bar.